SGM Herbert A. Friedman (Ret.)

 We liked the music.
 We were young.
 And the Beatles, some of us were born when they were around.
 We all knew it was propaganda and we assumed from Ascension because that was a British Army’s refueling base and we assumed the Americans would let them set up there.

 We should also note that at the same time the Argentineans had taken over the Falkland Islands radio broadcasting station, renamed it

 , and put TV News anchor Silvia Fernandez Barrio known as Argentine Annie on the air.
 This station operated from 2 April to 26 June 1982.
-The anti-British propaganda broadcasts actually originated on a military base in the vicinity of Buenos Aires.
+The anti-British propaganda broadcasts actually originated on a military base Northwest of Buenos Aires near the Paraguayan border, although it claimed to be based on the Falkland Islands.
+Argentina established a National Sovereignty Network on 8 April to consolidate all Argentine broadcasting during the crisis.
 The short wave-facilities from Cable & Wireless on the Falklands were used to relay Radio Nacional Malvinas and to carry unscrambled radio telephone traffic to Liberty .
 Glenn Hauser adds in regard to Argentina : Liberty

 The opening and closing announcements were broadcast over a lush orchestral version of Yesterday.
 The announcer said, I am

 Libertyand I am speaking to you from the heart of our Malvinas, Georgiasand South Sandwich Islands.
 I am a voice, a spirit, a country.
 I am now as ever a woman who is proud that the world listens when speaks.
 Argentina